Coldplay: 2013–2014: Ghost Stories

-In an interview with Australian radio station 2Day FM, Chris Martin revealed that the title for the band's next album would be "much easier to pronounce".
+In an interview from late 2012 with Australian radio station 2Day FM, Martin revealed that the title for the band's next album would be "much easier to pronounce".
 Martin debunked speculation that they were taking a break from touring by saying, "This three-year break idea only came about because I said at a gig in Australia that we might not be back there for three years.
 That's probably true, but that's just how a world tour works.
-No chance are we taking a three-year break."
+No chance are we taking a three-year break".

-On 9 August 2013, Coldplay announced the release of their song "Atlas", which featured on the soundtrack for the film The Hunger Games: Catching Fire.
+On 9 August 2013, Coldplay announced the release of "Atlas", which was featured on the soundtrack for the film The Hunger Games: Catching Fire.
 Its release got pushed back to 6 September 2013 (everywhere but the UK) and 8 September (UK).
-In December 2013, it was announced that future Coldplay releases would be distributed by Atlantic Records in the US due to restructuring within Warner Music Group following the purchase of Parlophone Records from EMI.
+In December 2013, it was announced that future Coldplay releases would be distributed by Atlantic in the United States due to the restructuring within Warner Music following the purchase of Parlophone from EMI.

-On 25 February 2014, the band unveiled "Midnight", a track from their yet-to-be released album.
+On 25 February 2014, the band unveiled "Midnight", a track from their yet-to-be-released album.
 In early March 2014, it was announced that the band's sixth album, Ghost Stories, would be released 19 May 2014.
-Ghost Stories is a spiritually driven album that revolves around two major themes mentioned by Chris Martin.
-The album explores the idea of past actions, and the effects they can have on your future and one's capacity for unconditional love.
+According to Martin, Ghost Stories is a spiritually driven album that revolves around two major themes; it explores the idea of past actions and the effects they can have on your future and one's capacity for unconditional love.
 The band took a different approach for their sixth studio album in contrast to their previous studio albums, with Martin inviting the band to contribute original songwriting material for the album, as opposed to building songs off his ideas as they had done during previous recording sessions.

-From April to July, Coldplay embarked on a six-date Ghost Stories Tour in support of the album, playing 'intimate' shows in six cities: the Beacon Theatre in New York City on 5 May, Royce Hall in Los Angeles on 19 May, Casino de Paris in Paris on 28 May, Tokyo Dome City Hall in Tokyo on 12 June, Enmore Theatre in Sydney on 19 June, and closed the tour at the Royal Albert Hall in London on 2 July 2014.
+From April to July, Coldplay embarked on a six-date Ghost Stories Tour in support of the album, playing "intimate" shows in six cities: the Beacon Theatre in New York City on 5 May, Royce Hall in Los Angeles on 19 May, Casino de Paris in Paris on 28 May, Tokyo Dome City Hall in Tokyo on 12 June, Enmore Theatre in Sydney on 19 June and finally Royal Albert Hall in London on 2 July 2014.
 The album was made available for pre-order on iTunes, alongside new single "Magic".
-Two more singles from the album, "A Sky Full of Stars" and "True Love", have since been released.
+Two more singles from the album, "A Sky Full of Stars" and "True Love", were then released.
 Ghost Stories received mixed to positive reviews.
-The album topped the charts in the UK, the US and most major markets.
+The album topped the charts in the United Kingdom, the United States and most major markets.
 It received a Grammy Award nomination for Best Pop Vocal Album, and "A Sky Full of Stars" was nominated for Best Pop Duo/Group Performance.
-In December 2014, Spotify named Coldplay the most-streamed band in the world for 2014, and third most-streamed artist behind Ed Sheeran and Eminem.
+In December 2014, Spotify named Coldplay the most-streamed band in the world for 2014, as well as third most-streamed artist behind Ed Sheeran and Eminem.